attack/barometer/README.md

 # development

-Barometer now uses 'bundler'.
+Barometer uses 'bundler'.
 You just need to 'git clone' the repo and 'bundle install'.

 ## Contributions